intel-analytics/BigDL-2.x/docs/docs/APIGuide/Models/text-classification.md

 * `encoder_output_dim`: The output dimension for the encoder.
 Positive int.
 Default is 256.

 See [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/textclassification) for the Python example that trains the `TextClassifier` model on 20 Newsgroup dataset and uses the model to do prediction.

+---
+## Model Save
+After building and training a TextClassifier model